sbslee/streamlit-openai/README.md

 ### File Uploader Widget

-Alternatively, you can use the `st.file_uploader` method to allow users to upload files dynamically.
-Below is an example of how to use the `st.file_uploader` method to upload a PDF file and use it as context for the assistant:
+You can use `st.file_uploader` to let users upload files dynamically.
+While the widget allows file removal, the files remain in the chat history and context.
+Here's an example of how to use it:

 ```python
 import streamlit as st